zenxr/zenxr.github.io/_posts/2017-11-13-jekyll_scripts.md

 2. The other script (because I'm scrub and haven't properly set up jekyll yet) just pulls the latest changes, and places the `_site` folder generated as `/var/www/html`.
 3. Then I can use a chronjob to automatically run the outer script.

+---
+### Update
+I ended up only creating one script.
+It checks the remote github repo's latest push vs the current version of the local repo.
+If changes are found, it recompiles the jekyll site, and moves the \_site folder to /var/www/html while displaying some pretty text to the user.
+This could easily be made a cronjob, it just isn't currently as it isnt a priority.

 *I'm actually writing this post to see if the scripts will work properly right now.*